How to Turn a Ram ProMaster into a Campervan

 Shiplap walls

-Next, I added shiplap horizontally to the walls and started building the full-size bed in the back.
-I did purchase Poly Pro thin rope to help hold in the insulation as some people suggested, but I wouldn’t use it next time.
+Next, I added white shiplap horizontally to the walls and started building the full-size bed in the back.
+I did purchase Poly Pro thin rope to help hold in the insulation as some people suggested, but I wouldn’t use it next time as it did not hold the insulation up well at all.
 You can just shove the insulation into the walls between the shiplap and metal frame as you put up the walls.
 Your choice.

 Above, you can see the white shiplap walls going up and the wood frame for the bed.
 I chose to buy shiplap that was already painted white.
 It definitely costs more but for me it was worth the cost to eliminate the time I would spend painting it, letting it dry and then putting it up.